gbv/jskos/jskos.md

 [concepts]: #concepts

 A **concept** represents a [SKOS Concept](http://www.w3.org/TR/skos-primer/#secconcept).
-A concept is a JSON object with the following property:
+A concept is a JSON object with the following properties:

 name        |type                       |description
 ------------|---------------------------|------------------------------------------------
-uri         |string                     |URI of the concept notation    |array of strings           |list of notations prefLabel   |object of strings          |preferred concept labels, index by language altLabel    |object of arrays of strings|alternative concept labels, indexed by language
+uri         |string                     |URI of the concept type        |string                     |the value `skos:Concept` notation    |array of strings           |list of notations prefLabel   |object of strings          |preferred concept labels, index by language altLabel    |object of arrays of strings|alternative concept labels, indexed by language